DGIST-ARTIV/dgist-artiv.github.io/docs/_posts/2020-08-11-if_the_car_is_on_the_lane.md

 ---
 date: 2020-08-11
 layout: post
-title: What happens to lane detection when a car changes lanes?
+title: What happens to lane detection when the car changes lane?
 (Augmentation)
 subtitle: Augmentation for lane detection
 description: Augmentation for lane detection
 image: /assets/img/car_on_center_line.png